-SERMON FOR THE SIXTEENTH SUNDAY AFTER PENTECOST
+SERMON FOR THE LAST SUNDAY OF THE CHURCH YEAR

-SERMON FOR THE SIXTEENTH SUNDAY AFTER PENTECOST.
+SERMON FOR THE LAST SUNDAY OF THE CHURCH YEAR

 Pastor Michael Jarick.